rails/rails/guides/source/command_line.md

 The `tmp:` namespaced tasks will help you clear and create the `Rails.root/tmp` directory:

-* `rake tmp:cache:clear` clears `tmp/cache`.
+* `rails tmp:cache:clear` clears `tmp/cache`.
-* `rake tmp:sockets:clear` clears `tmp/sockets`.
+* `rails tmp:sockets:clear` clears `tmp/sockets`.
-* `rake tmp:clear` clears all cache and sockets files.
+* `rails tmp:clear` clears all cache and sockets files.
-* `rake tmp:create` creates tmp directories for cache, sockets and pids.
+* `rails tmp:create` creates tmp directories for cache, sockets and pids.

 ### Miscellaneous

-* `rake stats` is great for looking at statistics on your code, displaying things like KLOCs (thousands of lines of code) and your code to test ratio.
+* `rails stats` is great for looking at statistics on your code, displaying things like KLOCs (thousands of lines of code) and your code to test ratio.
-* `rake secret` will give you a pseudo-random key to use for your session secret.
+* `rails secret` will give you a pseudo-random key to use for your session secret.
-* `rake time:zones:all` lists all the timezones Rails knows about.
+* `rails time:zones:all` lists all the timezones Rails knows about.

 ### Custom Rake Tasks